 Identity Provider Access Tokens

 Identity providers issue third-party access tokens after users authenticate with that provider.
-You can use the access tokens to call the API of the third-party provider that issued them.
-For example, an access token issued after a user authenticates to Facebook can be used to call the Facebook Graph API.
+You can use these access tokens to call the API of the third-party provider that issued them.
+For example, you can use an access token issued after a user authenticates with Facebook to call the Facebook Graph API.

 Renew third-party tokens